Records are written words, video recordings, etc. that are attributable back to you. This page outlines how to properly treat federal records.

 - providing continuity of operations during an emergency or disaster

 Records are critical to an organization to function effectively and efficient.
-Visit GSA Insite Records Management Page for general procedures on identifying Federal records, determining what documents are needed to document Agency activities, for official files and managing records in accordance with the law.
+TTS-only, Visit GSA Insite Records Management Page for general procedures on identifying Federal records, determining what documents are needed to document Agency activities, for official files and managing records in accordance with the law.